Saagmehta97/MovieRoulette/README.md

-# Solo-Project

-I will be focusing on React to try and create a movie generator for a user that has a hard time picking what to watch.
+#I will be focusing on React to try and create a movie generator for a user that has a hard time picking what to watch.

-Features:
+MVP Features:
   - User select a button to generate random popular movie and it will suggest what they should watch
   - User has ability to say no which will generate another movie suggestion
   - Stretch goal: